ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 fi
 unset __conda_setup
 # <<< conda initialize <<<

+# this provides the prompt the conda env name you are in.
+OH-My-ZSH doesn't do this automatically unfortunately.
+POWERLEVEL9K_LEFT_PROMPT_ELEMENTS=(anaconda ...ENVS)
 ```

 The main point that the website above makes is that in order to change the base installation, all we have to do is change the folder name from `miniforge3` to `miniforge3_x86`.
 Doing this every time we want to change between base installations would be a real pain so I modified the script to make this a lot easier.